NYU-CSO/recitation/r1/README.md

 You use the C compiler, command `gcc`, to compile your C programs.  `gcc` as well as many key pieces of development software (e.g. the C library, make) have been developed by [GNU](http://www.gnu.org/), so typically people refer to GNU/Linux (Strictly speaking, Linux is just a kernel and not the whole system)

-* To compile, type `gcc hello.c`.
+* To compile a simple `hello.c` C file, type `gcc hello.c`.
 This generates an executable `a.out`.
 Execute it by typing `./a.out`
 * If you want to compile the program to a different name, `gcc -o hello hello.c`

 Typically, we do not directly type `gcc` to compile programs.
 There are several reasons for why not:
--The gcc command for large software is very long
+- The gcc command for large software is very long
 - We have to compile many source files individually before combining into a single execuable
 - We need to obey dependencies during compilation. e.g. First compile x, then compile Y (if Y uses X).
 - We only want to compile those source files that have changed.